ill-soul077/Numerical-Lab/README.md

    - Reduce the system of equations to an augmented matrix form \([A | B]\), where \(A\) is the coefficient matrix and \(B\) is the constants matrix.

 2. **Forward Elimination**:
-• **Pivot Selection**: Find the leftmost column that does not have all zeros in its column and label this the pivot column.
+- **Pivot Selection**: Find the leftmost column that does not have all zeros in its column and label this the pivot column.
- • **Row Operations**: Perform elementary row operations to insert zeros below the pivot element along the column that the pivot element is in.
+- **Row Operations**: Perform elementary row operations to insert zeros below the pivot element along the column that the pivot element is in.
- • Repeat this for each column until the whole matrix is in upper triangular form.
+- Repeat this for each column until the whole matrix is in upper triangular form.

 3. **Back Substitution**:
--In upper triangular form solve the variables from the bottom and work up, substituting into previous equations to find all variable values.
+- In upper triangular form solve the variables from the bottom and work up, substituting into previous equations to find all variable values.

 ### Advantages
 - It is a direct method that involves a finite number of steps.